US rap star Travis Scott arrested during Paris Olympics – DW – 08/09/2024

 He formerly dated TV personality and businesswoman Kylie Jenner, with whom he has two children.

-In 2021, Scott made international headlines after 10 people were killed in a crowd crush at the Astroworld music festival that he organized.
-The incident occurred while Scott was performing on stage.
+In 2021, Scott made international headlines after 10 people were killed in a crowd crush at the Astroworld music festival that he organized in Houston, Texas.
+The incident occurred while Scott was on stage.

 zc/ab (AFP, Reuters)